pisv/gethandly.wiki-playground/Step-One.md

 Every model element (a handle) is a value object, so it must be immutable and must override equals() and hashCode() appropriately.
-The basic implementation of `equals()` and `hashCode()` provided in the class `Element` is sufficient in many cases -- it uses the parent and name of the element as a basis for computation.
+The basic implementation of `equals()` and `hashCode()` provided in the class `Element` is sufficient in many cases -- it uses the element's name and parent as the basis for computation.

-The model object is a bit specific in that it must implement the `getApiLevel` method, which returns the Handly *API level* supported by the model.
+The model object is a bit specific in that it must implement the `getModelApiLevel_` method, which returns the Handly *API level* supported by the model.
 By checking the API level, generic code can dynamically discover which API methods are supported by the model it is dealing with.
 It is recommended to always return `ApiLevel.CURRENT`, which corresponds to the version of Handly the model was built against.

-The model object must also implement the `getModelContext` method.
+The model object must also implement the `getModelContext_` method.
 A context, represented in Handly by the `IContext` interface, supplies values (data objects or services) associated with keys.
 Two kinds of keys are supported: `org.eclipse.handly.util.Property` and `java.lang.Class`,